 - not be subject to any legal incapacity to vote

 - are not a British, qualifying Commonwealth or European Union citizen

-- are a convicted person detained in pursuance of your sentence, excluding contempt of court (though remand prisoners, un-convicted prisoners and civil prisoners can vote if they are on the electoral register)
+- are a convicted person detained in pursuance of your sentence.
+This excludes contempt of court, but remand prisoners, un-convicted prisoners and civil prisoners can vote if they are on the electoral register

 - have been found guilty within the previous five years of corrupt or illegal practices in connection with an election